jodi106/AI_Testing_Simulator/runnerTool_UserManual.rst

 How to set up
 #############

-1. Make sure you have installed Carla incl. a python environment with the relevant dependencies to use the Carla python api (`See Quickstart Guide <https://carla.readthedocs.io/en/0.9.13/start_quickstart/>`__).
+1. Make sure you have installed Carla incl. a python environment with the relevant dependencies to use the Carla python api `See Quickstart Guide <https://carla.readthedocs.io/en/0.9.13/start_quickstart/>`__.
-2. Donwload (insert link to rT release) and place the runnerTool folder in a directory of your choosing.
+2. `Donwload the latest runnerTool version <https://github.com/jodi106/AI_Testing_Simulator/releases>`__ and place the runnerTool folder in a directory of your choosing.
 3. Set paths in the config.json accordingly (use forward slashes to seperate dirs):

    * PATH_TO_CARLA_ROOT: Path to folder containing carla exe.
 It is located in "XX/CARLA/WindowsNoEditor" depending where you unpacked Carla to.